-As at the date of this Directors' Report, there are no options or rights granted over unissued ordinary shares of ROC.
+As at the date of this Directors' Report, there were 2,905,000 LTI Rights over unissued ordinary shares of ROC.

 Indemnification of Directors and Officers

 The Company's Constitution provides that the Company indemnifies, on a full indemnity basis and to the full extent permitted by law, all past and present directors, executives and secretaries of all the companies in the Group, for all losses or liabilities incurred by the person as an officer of a Company in the Group.